muchanto1993/SpringBootElasticSearch/README.md

   "tagline" : "You Know, for Search"
 }

-After that you can import file Spring Boot Elastic Search Example.postman_collection.json to Postman and you can try access http://localhost:8082/save for inital data and http://localhost:8082/getAll for look the result
+After that you can import file "Spring Boot Elastic Search Example.postman_collection.json" to Postman and you can try access "http://localhost:8082/save" inital data and "http://localhost:8082/getAll" for look the result